 - Add fruit, lots of it.

 - Serve immediately or hold for a few hours.
-The meringue will soften into the cream and get chewy like marshmallow.
+The meringue will soften into the cream and get chewy, like a marshmallow fluff.

-You can also serve on a plate with a nod to Pavlova.
+You can also the components plated with a nod to Pavlova.

 - Spoon a round of cream on a plate.

-- Mash some raspberries with a fork and cover the meringue.
+- Spoon some fork-mashed raspberries over the meringue.